eliasJOY/SENTINEL/README.md

 - pro1.py is the main program where facial detection, facial recognition and facial comparing is done.
 - knownFaces contains the faces to be recognized.
 - outputs contains the picture captured of the intruder with the time of alert as its name.
-- This program also sents mwssage to phone through sms by using twilio API.
+- This program also sents sms to phone by using twilio API.

 ## METHODOLOGY
 - During the initializing period we train the system with face data of familliar faces.
 The system saves face data of the trained models into its file directory.